SlicerRt/SlicerDebuggingTools/README.md

 ![Debugging Slicer in PyDev](Docs/PyDevRemoteDebugSlicer.png)

 Python debuggers:
-- PyCharm: Easiest to set up and most convenient.
-Requires professional version, which is only free for academic users.
+- Visual Studio Code: Recommended.
-- Visual Studio: A bit less capable than PyCharm (the debugger cannot automatically reconnect after Slicer is restarted, there is no auto-complete in the Python console).
+- PyCharm: It is slighly more convenient than Visual Studio Code (in PyCharm the debugger can automatically reconnect after Slicer is restarted, while in Visual Studio Code a button click is needed; PyCharm debug console is a bit easier to use).
+However, the professional version is required, which is only free for academic users, and someetimes PyCharm developers break the remote debugging capability (that is required for Slicer debugging).
-- Visual Studio Code: Same capabilities as in Visual Studio Code, but it is a bit more complicated to set up (need to open a workspace/folder, which unloads all edited files; need to edit a json file to configure the debugger configuration)
+- Visual Studio: Same capabilities as in Visual Studio Code, but it is a bit more complicated to set up (need to open a workspace/folder, which unloads all edited files; need to edit a json file to configure the debugger configuration)
 - Eclipse: Has less features than other editors and not as convenient, but has the unique feature of being able to jump to any line within the current function.

 ### Instructions for PyCharm